plurby/SignalWire/README.md

 > Install-Package SignalWire

-This will add the following components to your project.
+This will add the required SignalWire dependencies and references.
+Also, the following files will be added to your project, as a starting point/example.

 * Models\TaskDb.cs - An example Entity Framework Data Context.
 You can use your instead
 * Hubs\DataHub.cs - An example Datahub.
-* Scripts\SignalWire.js - Clientside JQuery Pluin for SignalR.
+* Scripts\SignalWire.js - Clientside JQuery Pluin that Wraps SignalR hubs to provide $.wire.

 Now, you may goto Index.html, and ensure all your JS file versions are correct, and run the project with index.html as the startup page.